grafana/faro-otel-swift-exporter/README.md

 4. Any other attributes added to the regular log will be ignored
 5. The log severity does not matter, it will be ignored

 This approach allows you to maintain user context across your application's telemetry data without requiring changes to the OpenTelemetry protocol.
-Once OpenTelemetry adds native support for user context, we plan to adopt that approach.

 > **Note:** The example above uses constants from the `FaroOtelConstants` class for clean, maintainable code.
 You can also use string literals directly if preferred:
 >